giannismanie/Privacy_Policy/README.md

 # Privacy Policy for App

-Last updated: June 30, 2023
+Last updated: July 03, 2023

 This Privacy Policy describes how our apps collects, uses, and shares personal information when you use them.

 ## Information We Collect

-- Personal Information: We do not collect any personal information directly from users through the App.
-However, please note that third-party services integrated into the App, such as Google AdMob and Firebase Analytics, may collect personal information as described in their respective privacy policies.
+- Personal Information: We collect personal information through third-party services integrated into the App, such as Google AdMob and Firebase Analytics.

 - Usage Information: When You access the Service by or through a mobile device, We may collect certain information automatically, including, but not limited to, the type of mobile device You use, Your mobile device unique ID, the IP address of Your mobile device, Your mobile operating system, the type of mobile Internet browser You use, unique device identifiers and other diagnostic data.
 We may also collect information that Your browser sends whenever You visit our Service or when You access the Service by or through a mobile device.